-Engage the deck carrier frame tube sockets on the tractor support arms (refer to Discharge Chute and PTO Shaft Guard Installation photo for socket location), slide the deck onto the support arms approximately 3 in.
+Engage the deck carrier frame tube sockets on the tractor support arms (refer to Discharge Chute Installation photo for socket location), slide the deck onto the support arms approximately 3 in.
 (76 mm).

-Retract the spring-loaded quick disconnect ring on the PTO Coupler and insert the Coupler Installation Tool (provided in Owner's Packet) as shown in the photo below.
+Retract the spring-loaded quick disconnect ring on the PTO Coupler and insert the Coupler Installation Tool (provided in Owner's Packet) as shown in the PTO Coupler Installation Tool photo.